michaelpq/michaelpq.github.io/_posts/2015-05-20-postgres-9-5-feature-highlight-track-parameter-server-restart.markdown

 a boolean value set to "true" if a given GUC parameter is indeed waiting for a server restart.

-In order to make visible the fact that a restart is pending, the server can have its parameters be reloaded with either pg\_reload\_conf(), "pg_ctl reload" or a SIGHUP signal.
+In order to make visible the fact that parameter waits for a restart, the server can have its parameters be reloaded with either pg\_reload\_conf(), "pg_ctl reload" or a SIGHUP signal.
 Of course, modifications made in postgresql.conf, as well as any configuration files included, or ALTER SYSTEM are taken into account.
-For example:
+See for example:

     =# \! echo "port = 6666" > $PGDATA/postgresql.conf
     =# ALTER SYSTEM SET shared_buffers TO '1GB';